-The Gatwick AIP does not allow arriving aircraft to pass over the congested areas of Crawley, East Grinstead, Horley or Horsham below the altitude of 3,000ft or Lingfield below 2,000ft.
+Narch DPII The Gatwick AIP does not allow arriving aircraft to pass over the congested areas of Crawley, East Grinstead, Horley or Horsham below the altitude of 3,000ft or Lingfield below 2,000ft.

-The infringements shown in Figure 17, 18 & 20 were all caused by go-arounds.
+The infringements shown in Figure 17 & 18 occurred as a result of go-arounds and missed approaches.